TrevorHeyl/NXPDualCoreTest/README.md

 Each core flashes a different colour LED, the main core (core 0) flashes the Red led of the RGB LED at a specific rate and core1 the Green LED at a different rate.
 The overlap allows the LED to appear orange at times.

 I found the debuggin to be a little bit unreliable.
 After consulting the forum I discovered there is a bug in Rev A1 of the LPC55S69 that needs the flash driver reset hanlding to be changed (see below)
 Sometimes I had to restart the IDE to get the Redlink Server to run properly.
-But once running you have a very nice capability to  simulataneously debug both cores, you can set breakpoints in any core and single step through
+But once running you have a very nice capability to  simultaneously debug both cores, you can set breakpoints in any core and single step through

 The LPC55S69 includes 2 X M33 cores, core 0 is the master and is reponsible for setting up of the core1 code in SRAM and releasing the core out of reset.
 I could not debug both cores with an external debugger, since the external tools only ever showed one MCU on the JTAG chain and no dual cores.